areThereAnyUserNamesLeft/homeWerk/homeWerk/README.md

 # HomeWerk

-Yes I know it is spelt wrong.
+Yes, I know it is spelt wrong.

 I am trying to create a serverless framework in go to act as a short term study planner in an agile way.